theforeman/theforeman.org/plugins/katello/nightly/troubleshooting/index.md

 Alternatively, the `hammer ping` command can be used to get this information.

-`katello-service` tool can be used to restart Katello related services.
-See `man katello-service` for more details.
+`foreman-maintain` tool can be used to restart Katello related services.
+See `foreman-maintain --help` for more details.

 ## Tasks